rollkit/docs/tutorials/artela-evm-plus-plus.md

 * [Aspect Libs](https://docs.artela.network/develop/reference/aspect-lib/overview)

 ### 💥 Build with examples
-There are many examples of Aspect projects.

-Checkout, build, and modify!
-When you try to build a complex Aspect, this path will save you from many basic problems in using the basic API.
+Our community has built numbers of projects with Aspect, you can refer to these projects and modify them to learn how to use Aspect more effectively.

-Examples that show how to use the basic library
+Simple examples that use the basic functionalities of Aspect:

 * Example 1: [Against Reentrancy Attacks with Aspect](https://github.com/artela-network/aspect-example/blob/main/reentrance/README.md)
 * Example 2: [Aspect operation call case](https://github.com/artela-network/aspect-example/blob/main/operation/README.md)
 * Example 3: [Using Aspect to mirror a transaction via jit-call](https://github.com/artela-network/aspect-example/blob/main/storage_mirror/README.md)

-Real use cases that show how to apply to specific dApps
+Real-world use cases that show how to build more complex projects with Aspect:

 * [Session key Aspect](https://github.com/artela-network/session-key-aspect): use Aspect to extend EoA with session keys and improve
 * [JIT-gaming Aspect](https://github.com/cpppppp7/jit-gaming): use Aspect to add automatic on-chain NPC for a fully on-chain game.